The City of Lights seduces with an extraordinary fusion of culinary escapades, historical monuments, and unusual activities.

 - You’ll find more than 1,000 types of cheese in Paris.
 Having fromagerie dilemmas?
 When in Paris, you can put an end to them by joining a cheese and wine tasting tour.
 Chances are you’ll love sampling cindered goat cheese or washed rind cheese, to name a few.
 Another option is a tasting course, such as the one offered by Le Cheese Geek.

-- Parisian bakers need to follow the baguette law.
+- Parisian bakers need to follow The Bread Decree.
 No, we’re not kidding.
-There are specific rules and requirements regarding the exact size and consistency of baguette dough.
+The “bagette law” includes specific rules and requirements regarding the exact size and consistency of the dough.
 There’s also an annual contest between bakers with fierce competition.
 The winner gets a contract to supply the presidential palace for the next year.

 Unusual and Fun Facts About the Attractions of Paris